Promptly-Technologies-LLC/mcp-sequential-thinking-node/README.md

 # Structured Thinking MCP Server

-A TypeScript implementation of the [Structured Thinking](https://github.com/arben-adm/mcp-sequential-thinking) Python server by [Arben Ademi](https://github.com/arben-adm) using the Model Context Protocol (MCP).

-The motivation for the translation was to allow easier global installation and usage of the tool.
-(The Python ecosystem discourages global installation.)
+A TypeScript Model Context Protocol (MCP) server based on [Arben Ademi](https://github.com/arben-adm)'s [Sequential Thinking](https://github.com/arben-adm/mcp-sequential-thinking) Python server.
+The motivation for this project is to allow LLMs to programmatically construct mind maps to explore an idea space, with enforced "metacognitive" self-reflection and memory consolidation.

 ## Setup